-1. Each Party shall accord in its territory to covered investments and to investors of the other Party with respect to their covered investments fair and equitable treatment and full protection and security in accordance with paragraphs 2 to 5 of this Article.

-2. A Party breaches the obligation of fair and equitable treatment referenced in paragraph 1 through measures or series or measures that constitute:

-(a) denial of justice in criminal, civil or administrative proceedings; or

-(b) fundamental breach of due process, including a fundamental breach of transparency in judicial and administrative proceedings; or

-(c) manifest arbitrariness; or

-(d) targeted discrimination on manifestly wrongful grounds, such as gender, race or religious belief; or

-(e) abusive treatment such as harassment, duress or coercion.

-3. When applying the above fair and equitable treatment obligation, a tribunal may take into account whether a Party made a specific representation to an investor to induce a covered investment, that created a legitimate expectation, upon which the investor relied in deciding to make or maintain the covered investment, but that the Party subsequently frustrated.

-4. For greater certainty, "full protection and security" refers to the Party's obligations to ensure the physical security of investors and covered investments.

-5. For greater certainty, a breach of another provision of this Agreement, or of any other international agreement, does not constitute a breach of this Article.
+- 1. Each Party shall accord in its territory to covered investments and to investors of the other Party with respect to their covered investments fair and equitable treatment and full protection and security in accordance with paragraphs 2 to 5. - 2.
+A Party breaches the obligation of fair and equitable treatment referenced in paragraph 1 through measures or series of measures that constitute: - (a) denial of justice in criminal, civil or administrative proceedings; or - (b) fundamental breach of due process, including a fundamental breach of transparency in judicial and administrative proceedings; or - (c) manifest arbitrariness; or - (d) targeted discrimination on manifestly wrongful grounds, such as gender, race or religious belief; or - (e) abusive treatment such as harassment, duress or coercion. - 3.
+When determining a breach of paragraph 2, a tribunal may take into account whether a Party made a specific representation to an investor to induce a covered investment, that created a legitimate expectation, upon which the investor relied in deciding to make or maintain the covered investment, but that the Party subsequently frustrated. - 4.
+For greater certainty, "full protection and security" refers to the Party's obligations to ensure the physical security of investors and covered investments. - 5.
+For greater certainty, a breach of another provision of this Agreement, or of any other international agreement, does not constitute a breach of this Article.